opensearch-project/documentation-website/_search-plugins/ubi/sql-queries.md

 <!-- vale off -->

-Results include all events that are associated with the user's query:
+The results include all events that are associated with the user's query:

 application|query_id|action_name|message_type|message|client_id|timestamp
 ---|---|---|---|---|---|---